 Well, it's a good question, Sean.

-Uh, but look, there's a very real possibility that the Mueller investigation is going to go well beyond uh what it was intended to.
+And look, I think the real question here, and I would defer to Greg on the legal side of this, but look, there's a very real possibility that the Mueller investigation is going to go well beyond what it was intended to.

 You can look into anything.

-If that is the case, uh it's hard to see how any of that has anything to do with 2016.
+If that is the case, it's hard to see how any of that has anything to do with 2016.

-I think he is going to feel the pressure to come up with something, and it's gonna be something that's really not related to the initial purpose of the investigation to begin with.
+So I think that anybody who hopes and thinks that Mueller is going to sort of close the book on this and say we didn't find anything related to 2016, I think he is going to feel the pressure to come up with something, and it's going to be something that's really not related to the initial purpose of the investigation to begin with.

 And I think that's a real cloud hanging over.

-Yeah, but that's what he's done so far, but he's got his own issues that he's gonna have to deal with.
+But he's got his own issues that he's going to have to deal with.

-And uh we remember Christian Saucier, he was the guy that took six pictures aboard a submarine.
+He was the guy that took six pictures aboard a submarine.

 He's spending a year in jail away from his daughter and his mother and his family.